isds/myblog/README.md

 #Mysite

-Mysite project is a simple blog app, with no advanced features that will be used a example for my students in my Django begginer course.
+Mysite project is a simple blog app, with no advanced features that will be used as an example for my students in my Django begginer course.
 This project is intended to be builded by the students during the course.

-You can see a demo [here](http://italosds.pythonanywhere.com/blog)
+You can see a demo [here](http://italosds.pythonanywhere.com/blog) __(link not working anymore)__

 ##Topics covered
 >* Installing django